shanekeran/hungry-postbox/README.md

 - Code Institute

-    I relied on the Task manager mini project for the fundamentals of this project.
+    * I relied on the Task manager mini project for the fundamentals of this project.

-- ryadel.com
+- ryadel (website)

     * [Code used to target the Safari browser in order to fix alignment issues on the navigation bar on Safari.](https://www.ryadel.com/en/css3-media-query-target-only-ie-ie6-ie11-firefox-chrome-safari-edge/)